nawazakrammalik/fintech-resource-hub/README.md

    - Create template override system for theme customization
    - Improve code documentation and add inline examples This would make the plugin more extensible and easier to customize.

-## Support

-For support, feature requests, or bug reports, please open an issue in the GitHub repository.

-## License

-This plugin is licensed under the GPL v2 or later.

-## Credits

-- Built with WordPress
-- Styled with Tailwind CSS
-- Icons from Heroicons